Raga1045/Movie-Ticket-Booking/README.md

 ```

 2. **Setup Environment Variables**
-Create a .env file in the backend folder with the following:
+Create a .env file in the src folder with the following:

 ```
 env